Many Photographers use RAID Storage to Increase the Speed of their Workflow

 - RAID is an acronym that stands for Redundant Array of Independent Disks.
 When you use a RAID storage with 2 or more hard drives installed, all your data from your photography will be copied exactly as it is onto a second drive.
 Huh, mine has 4 drives in the black box!

 - That means that by using a RAID storage, you can save copies of your digital photos or documents.
 These files will have same high quality, full file size in high resolution.
 You also can access your files from multiple devices.
 Using a RAID can help prevent data loss.
-Its data redundancy creates copies of your images or any other files you may have.
-Copies of your images will be accessible on that second drive even if the first drive has a drive failure.
+Its data redundancy creates copies of your photographs or any other files you may have.
+Copies of your photographs will be accessible on that second drive even if the first drive has a drive failure.
 Sounds a tad complicated, but it has its plusses.

 My RAID Storage is not My Backup